 - Metoclopramide should only be taken by adults and preferably for less than 12 weeks duration.

 - Do not drink alcohol while you are taking metoclopramide because it may make some side effects worse.

 - Metoclopramide may make you sleepy and affect your ability to drive or operate machinery.
 Do not do these tasks if metoclopramide affects you in this way.

-- Contact your doctor urgently if you develop thoughts about self harm; develop a high fever, stiff muscles, problems thinking, rapid or erratic heartbeat, and increased sweating; have uncontrollable muscle movements or muscle movements that are new or unusual; have any other worrying side effects.
+- Contact your doctor urgently if you develop thoughts about self-harm, an unexplained high fever, stiff muscles, problems thinking, rapid or erratic heartbeat, sweat excessively, develop new, unusual, or uncontrollable muscle movements, or have any other worrying side effects.

-- Do not take any other medications including those bought over the counter before checking with a doctor or pharmacist that the new medication is compatible with metoclopramide.
+- Do not take any other medications, including those bought over the counter, without checking with a doctor or pharmacist that the new medication is compatible with metoclopramide.